menuclose

 Is Interactive Investor good for beginners?

-Interactive Investor is a good platform for any investor, although beginners with a small portfolio might find there are cheaper platforms to start with – such as Freetrade, Hargreaves Lansdown, or Vanguard.
+Interactive Investor is a good platform for any investor, although beginners with a small portfolio might find there are cheaper platforms to start with – such as Freetrade, Trading 212, or Hargreaves Lansdown if you want to invest in mutual funds.
 Interactive Investor has extensive educational articles and guides to help beginner investors, and also offers ready-made portfolios to help investors get started straight away.

 How safe is my money with Interactive Investor?